Skip to Main Content

 Step 1: Know the Information You Need.

-Before you search for articles in the library, you should know what kind of information you need.
-Does your assignment require the use of peer-reviewed articles?
+Before you search for articles in the library, review your assignment to see what kind of information you need.
+Does your assignment require you to use peer-reviewed articles?
 Can you use information from magazine or newspaper articles?

 Our databases have many different types of articles from different sources, so knowing what information sources are acceptable for your research paper or project will save you time.